Insper/mlops/content/modules/15-monitoring/metrics.md

 ## Classification

-Some performance metris used for classification problems are:
+Some performance metrics used for classification problems are:

 - **Accuracy**: Accuracy measures the proportion of **correctly classified** instances out of the **total number** of instances.